Call Us Today!

 Instead of spending years training to be a doctor or nurse, you can enter the workforce almost immediately after graduating high school, transitioning straight into an enriching and exciting career.
 Between an undergraduate degree, medical school, and residency, it takes some doctors nearly fifteen years to obtain their medical license.

 Some medical assistant courses, on the other hand, can be completed in less than a year.
-Northwest’s schedule allows you to attend medical assisting training, care for family and have a balanced life in Las Vegas while still graduating in as little as 9 months.
+Northwest’s schedule allows you to attend medical assistant training, care for family and have a balanced life in Las Vegas while still graduating in as little as 9 months.

 In many states there are no formal requirements to work as a medical assistant, but most employers prefer certified medical assistants.
 Completing a certificate or associate degree program is often the best way to set yourself apart from other applicants and get hired.